International Conference to Review the Global Vision of the Holocaust: Conference

 Fredrick Töben told the conference: "Minds are being switched off to the Holocaust dogma as it is being sold as a historical fact and yet we are not able to question it.
 This is mental rape."

-Rabbi Aharon Cohen told the conference: "There is no doubt whatsoever, that during World War II there developed a terrible and catastrophic policy and action of genocide perpetrated by Nazi Germany against the Jewish people, confirmed by innumerable eyewitness survivors and fully documented again and again...The figure of six million is regularly quoted.
+Aharon Cohen told the conference: "There is no doubt whatsoever, that during World War II there developed a terrible and catastrophic policy and action of genocide perpetrated by Nazi Germany against the Jewish people, confirmed by innumerable eyewitness survivors and fully documented again and again...The figure of six million is regularly quoted.
 One may wish to dispute this actual figure, but the crime was just as dreadful whether the millions of victims numbered six million, five million or four million.
 The method of murder is also irrelevant, whether it was by gas chamber, firing squads or whatever.
 The evil was the same.
 It would be a terrible affront to the memory of those who perished to belittle the guilt of the crime in any way.

-Richard Krege maintained his suggestion of diesel exhaust gas chambers to be an "outright lie," and showed a model of the Treblinka extermination camp to illustrate this.
+Richard Krege maintained diesel exhaust gas chambers to be an "outright lie," and showed a model of the Treblinka extermination camp to illustrate this.
 He claimed that up to 10,000 people died in the camp, but of disease, instead of planned extermination.
 He said, "There is no scientific proof to show that this place was an extermination camp.
 All that exists are the words of some people."

-Conclusions

-According to IRNA, the conference participants agreed to start a world foundation for Holocaust studies with Mohammad-Ali Ramin as its Secretary General.
-The stated purpose of the foundation was to "find out the truth about the Holocaust."
-More immediate tasks included preparing for the next Holocaust conference and composing the foundation's letter of association.
-The main office would initially be located in Tehran, though Ramin said it will eventually move to Berlin, "once proper grounds are prepared".
+Historians believe that at least 800,000 prisoners were murdered in the camp.

+On the second and final day of the conference, Ahmadinejad announced that the conference decided to set up a "fact-finding commission" led by Mohammad-Ali Ramin to determine whether the Holocaust had happened.
+The commission would also prepare the next Holocaust conference.
+According to Ramin, the commission would be located in Tehran, but would eventually move to Berlin.

 Reactions

+The conference was widely condemned as antisemitic and Holocaust denial.